Postdoctoral Researcher

 Single-cell Deep Omics Regulatory Inference

-A mechanistically constrained VAE that reconstructs enhancer-driven gene regulatory networks from single-cell ATAC–RNA data.
+A mechanistically constrained autoencoder that reconstructs enhancer-driven gene regulatory networks from single-cell ATAC–RNA data.
 Applied to >1M glioblastoma cells, scDoRI identified repressive transcription factor circuits regulating tumor plasticity—validated in vivo by slowing tumor growth and increasing survival in mouse models.
 This computation → wet-lab validation → therapeutic hypothesis pipeline demonstrates AI that doesn't just predict, but explains and enables intervention.

 Prediction → wet-lab validation → in vivo efficacy

-VAE Multi-omics GRN Inference Cancer Plasticity
+Autoencoders Multi-omics GRN Inference Cancer Plasticity

 DeepGenoXcan